Radix-Live/Guides/GatewayAPI-Full/README.md

 mount /dev/sdb /RADIXDB
 mount /dev/sdc /WRITEDB
+# If you have 4 physical disks you can mount /READDB separately, otherise - just skip it and leave on the primary disk
 mount /dev/sdd /READDB
 ```
-if it doesn't mount - create FS with `mkfs.ext4 /dev/sdb`
+If it doesn't mount - create FS with `mkfs.ext4 /dev/sdb` and try mounting again.
+Now to preserve mount after reboot:

 ```
 ls -al /dev/disk/by-uuid/